robsontenorio/laravel-keycloak-guard/README.md

 *Required*

-Comma separated list of allowed resources accepted by API.
+Usually you API should handle one *resource_access*.
+But, if you handle multiples, just use a comma separated list of allowed resources accepted by API.
 This attribute will be confronted against `resource_access` attribute from JWT token, while authenticating.

 ## Laravel auth config